ryanmcalpin/statsketball/README.md

 * Navigate to localhost:4200 in browser

 ## Legal
-Copyright (c) 2017 Copyright Ryan McAlpin, Janek Brandt, & Mark Fisher, All Rights Reserved.<br/>
+Copyright (c) 2017 Copyright Ryan McAlpin, Janek Brandt, & Mark Fisher, All Rights Reserved.<br>
 This webpage is licensed under the MIT license.